-Employees found to be in violation of these laws and policies may be subject to disciplinary action, up to and including dismissal, under applicable College policies and contracts, and may be required to participate in an appropriate treatment program, in addition to any potential criminal or civil penalties resulting from violating a local, state or federal law.
+Employees found to be in violation of these laws and policies may be subject to disciplinary action, up to and including dismissal, under applicable College policies and contracts, and may be

 Specific Policy on Marijuana/Cannabis Use

 Pacific Union College prohibits the use, possession and sale of marijuana or related paraphernalia in any form on all college property, including college-owned and leased buildings, housing and parking lots.
 Marijuana is also not permitted at college events or while conducting college business.
 This includes possession and use of prescribed marijuana.